gameshowstudio/gameshowstudio.github.io/updates.md

 nav_menu_title: Preview Version 2.0
 ---

-The next release of Game Show Studio is coming soon, and it is packed with new features and improvements to many existing ones that will help you create a more immersive game show experience.
+The next release of Game Show Studio is coming soon, and it is packed with new features that will help you create a more exciting game show experience.

+**Free Upgrade:** Customers who purchased Hosting Mode in version 1 will get a free upgrade to Hosting Mode in version 2.

 ## Question Sets